Deck Out Your Home With These Cyber Monday Deals

 by Taylor Stephan | Sun., Nov.
 25, 2018 6:00 AM

-True, home is where the heart is but it's also where your brand new Kitchenaid mixer (reduced by 50%) is, too.
+True, home is where the heart is but it's also where your brand new KitchenAid mixer (reduced by 50%) is, too.

-Listen, decorating your abode and/or decking it out with the latest kitchen gadgets is worth it, but expensive.
-But since you're not going to go without that new velvet couch that's $1,000 off sticker, you might as well keep an eye out.
+Listen, decorating your abode and decking it out with fresh new stuff is worth it, but expensive.
+But since you're not going to go without that new velvet couch that's $1,000 off sticker price, you might as well keep an eye out.
 Which brings us to our next detail in this story: Cyber Monday.
 Seriously, have you checked out the massive price slashes at some of your favorite home retailers?
-Go on, check 'em out!

 BUY IT: Willa Arlo Interiors Rittenhouse Cocktail Ottoman,